Ethical-Human-Machine-Interaction/vcmf/README.md

 # Value-Complemented Monitoring Framework (VCMF)

-This repository contains supplementary material for the paper "_Towards a Value-Complemented Framework forEnabling Human Monitoring in Cyber-Physical Systems_".
+This repository contains supplementary material for the submitted paper "_Towards a Value-Complemented Framework for Enabling Human Monitoring in Cyber-Physical Systems_"

 ### Abstract.